Small Intestinal Bacterial Overgrowth (SIBO)

 Treatment for SIBO at NLNHC

-Herbal antimicrobials or antibiotics when necessary
+Herbal antimicrobials or antibiotics, when necessary

 Motility and nervous system regulation for long-term support